 J. Anyanwu

-Ed.D 960b - Dissertation – Practical Research II
+Ed.D 960a - Dissertation - Practical Research I (Proposal)

 The course is a follow up to Practical Research I. The student is asked to perform a preliminary literature review.
 Practical Research II involves methods of literature selection where students employ different modes of literature scanning.
 Students must also propose a research methodology.